iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   const embedder = new RulesetEmbedder(imodel);
   ```

-### API Changes in `presentation-frontend` Package
+### Package @bentley/presentation-frontend

 #### Removals and Changes

-* `Presentation.initialize` is now async.
+- `Presentation.initialize` is now async.
-* `PresentationManager.getDisplayLabel` was removed in favor of `PresentationManager.getDisplayLabelDefinition`
+- `PresentationManager.getDisplayLabel` was removed in favor of `PresentationManager.getDisplayLabelDefinition`
-* `PresentationManager.getDisplayLabels` was removed in favor of `PresentationManager.getDisplayLabelDefinitions`
+- `PresentationManager.getDisplayLabels` was removed in favor of `PresentationManager.getDisplayLabelDefinitions`
-* `PresentationManager.getDisplayLabelsDefinitions` was renamed to `PresentationManager.getDisplayLabelDefinitions`
+- `PresentationManager.getDisplayLabelsDefinitions` was renamed to `PresentationManager.getDisplayLabelDefinitions`
-* `PersistenceHelper` was removed in favor of `KeySet` and its `toJSON` and `fromJSON` functions.
+- `PersistenceHelper` was removed in favor of `KeySet` and its `toJSON` and `fromJSON` functions.
-* `HiliteSetProvider` and `SelectionHandler` now take a "props" object instead of arguments' list in constructor.
+- `HiliteSetProvider` and `SelectionHandler` now take a "props" object instead of arguments' list in constructor.
 Example fix:

   ```ts
   const provider = new HiliteSetProvider({ imodel });